-It was concluded that numerous internal parasites are prevalent in cattle, with a greater infection incidence in the Friesian crossbreed (76.6%).
-Infestation of parasitic nematodes was high (66.99%).
-On the other hand, the highest prevalence was recorded in male (94.1%).
-In the age the highest prevalence (75%) was recorded in the age group of (6-10).
-Under the mixed feeding pattern, parasite infestation was common in diverse management approaches.
-In parity, the highest prevalence (73.3%) was recorded in those cattle which have a parity level (4-6).
-In the deworming, the highest prevalence (70.2%) was recorded in those animals which do not properly dewormed.
-On the other hand, high parasite infestation occurs in the herd size due to management approaches (69.1%).
-The parasitic infestation grew in tandem with the herd's size.
+It was concluded that numerous internal parasites are prevalent in cattle, with a greater infection incidence in the Friesian and Jersey crossbreed.
+Infestation of parasitic nematodes was high.
+On the other hand, the highest prevalence was recorded in female.
+In the age the highest prevalence was recorded in the age group of 6-10 years.
+Mixed feeding pattern, parasite infestation was common in diverse management approaches.
+The highest prevalence was recorded in those cattle which have parity level.
+The highest prevalence was recorded in those animals which do not properly dewormed.
+High parasite infestation were recorded in the small herd size as most of the people had a small herd size in the study area from where samples were collected.
+Risk factors had a close relation with parasite infestation.